Cycle Trading: Weekend Report Preview

 The Dollar

-The dollar closed above the declining trend line on Thursday and delivered bullish follow through on Friday to confirm the new daily cycle.
+The dollar broke above the 50 day MA on Wednesday.
+But then formed a bearish reversal and closed below the 50 day MA.
+Thursday the dollar formed a swing high to signal the daily cycle decline.

-Friday was day 6 for the daily dollar cycle.
-The weekly cycle has us expecting a left translated daily cycle formation.
-Therefore it is likely that the dollar will be turned lower at the declining 50 day MA.
-The dollar has established a daily downtrend.
-It will remain in a downtrend until it can close above the upper daily cycle band.
+The dollar recovered on Friday.
+We could see the dollar back test the 50 day MA before continuing into its daily cycle decline.
+A "kiss good-bye" will set up a declining trend line.
+A peak on day 9 can still result in a left translated failed daily cycle.
+A break below 99.19 will form a failed daily cycle.

-The dollar should break below the (blue dashed) weekly trend line in order to complete its intermediate cycle decline.
-Therefore our expectation is to see a left translated daily cycle form.
-Should a weekly swing low form here we would have to decide if the dollar formed an intermediate cycle low that did not break the weekly trend line or is this intermediate cycle stretching?
-Since the dollar needs to complete its yearly cycle decline, a weekly swing low would likely only be a counter trend that would have us reconstruct the declining weekly trend line.
+The dollar peaked on week 20.
+It should break below the blue dashed trend line in order to complete its intermediate cycle decline.
+A weekly swing low here will set the declining weekly trend line.
+A break below 100.40 will form a weekly swing low.
 The dollar is in a weekly uptrend and will remain in its weekly uptrend unless it closes below the lower weekly cycle band.

 Printing a failed yearly cycle in May confirmed the 3 year cycle decline for the dollar.
 The dollar has now gone on to print a higher monthly high.
 Since a cycle cannot fail and then print a higher high, this confirms that May was an early 3 year cycle low.
 That makes February month 9 for the new 3 year cycle.